benmvp/benmvp.com/content/posts/typescript-user-defined-type-guards-rescue/index.md

 In both examples we're using built-in JavaScript operators that return rudimentary type information: [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) and [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof).
 Depending on the types in the unioned type, using one operator or the other can help TypeScript narrow down the possible types when you can call the method ([`.toUTCString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toUTCString)) or access the property that you care about.

-But what happens if you have two objects, neither of which are class instances?
+But what happens if you have two objects types, neither of which are class instances?
 Using `typeof` or `instanceof` won't help.
 Depending on the properties of the objects, we can make use of [`in` operator narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-in-operator-narrowing).

 ```typescript
 interface Team {